HrithikGit/Nephro-D/README.md

 ## Pages
 - **Home:** Overview, services, gallery, and appointment booking
 - **Center Services:** In-center dialysis features and treatments
-- **Mobile Services:** On-call/home dialysis, benefits, and services
+- **Home Services:** On-call/home dialysis, benefits, and services
+- **Our Centers:** List of all dialysis centers with locations and contact information
 - **About:** Mission, values, and business info
 - **Contact:** Hero image, contact info, and a modern contact form